odedk14/eBayKit-iOS/README.md

 The only method which is implemented is the eBay method "findItemsAdvanced", which allows the user to get all product information.
 If I forgot something, just let me know and I will add it / fix it.

+##Update

+Added the eBay method "GetCategoryInfo".
+You can use it to get all the products categories in eBay and sub0categories.
+See the demo project for help.
+It's really easy to use.

 ###Installation

 First, you will need to create a developer account on eBay (https://developer.ebay.com).